luhmirin-s/AdventOfCode/README.md

 **Advent of Code in Kotlin**

-Repo contains template with exercises from Advent of Code 2015.
+Repo contains my solutions for Advent of Code 2015 and 2016

-For solutions look into branch `2015_with_answers`

-Big thanks to creators of this awesome thing!
+ * Descriptions are in `main/resources/descriptions/y201X`
+ * Solutions are in `main/kotlin/y201X`
+ * Corresponding tests are in `test/kotlin/y201X`
+ * Test inputs are in `test/resources/inputs/y201X`
+ * There are few utility functions in `main/kotlin/core/extensions`

 ---